 Elucidating and Dismantling the Bias Against Family, Friend, and Neighbor Care

-The R&R Network Research Team is currently working on a project funded by First 5 LA to investigate the bias that exists against family, friend, and neighbor (FFN) care in the ECE/child care field.
+The R&R Network Research and Policy Team is currently working on a 3 year project funded by First 5 LA to investigate the bias that exists against family, friend, and neighbor (FFN) care in the ECE/child care field.
 There’s often an assumption that FFN care is lower quality than licensed care and that parents only choose it when it’s the only option available.
 We see the bias in the low reimbursement rates for license-exempt individuals, and the way FFN care is either excluded in conversations around a mixed delivery system, or included as an afterthought.

 Only 25% of children with working parents in California have a licensed child care space available to them, so we know that FFN care is ubiquitous.
 In conversations around child care supply and deserts, we assume that the other 75% is a gap of unmet need, but this is ignoring this very important type of care, and missing the full picture.
 According to the Bipartisan Policy Center, 57% of parents who use FFN care would continue to use it even if a free, local licensed space was available to them.
 This is a national estimate, but is important in showing that FFN care is often the first choice for families.